garrett361/dtest/README.md

 # Distributed Pytest Utils

-Shamelessly stolen from/inspired by DeepSpeed.
+Shamelessly stolen from/inspired by DeepSpeed, then simplified.